Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_headers.md

 ```

 Here we are asking Apizr to set headers 1, 2 and 3 to `GetYourFirstDataAsync` and the same but 3 to `GetYourSecondDataAsync`.
-It's here to let you choose at design time which request needs which headers, but provide values later in one place.
+It's here to let you choose at design time which request needs which headers, but provide values later in another place.
 So we don't provide any value here but the `{0}` string placeholder and let Apizr set it at request time from its headers store if keys match.

 >[!TIP]